rcemper/Organize-ZLANG/README.md

  It is also NOT serviced by InterSystems Support !
 ~~~
 The guide “Extending Languages with %ZLANG Routines”
-Tells you all details you need to know.
+Tells you all details you need to know to extend your programming language.
 _EXCEPT:_ How to do it in a clean way.

 This example of a %ZLANGC00.mac may show a possible approach